MileHacker Logo

 Required Documentation

-All visitors to Japan must present certain documents upon arrival, regardless of visa status.
-Keeping these documents organized and easily accessible streamlines the immigration process.
+All visitors to Japan must present certain documents upon arrival, regardless of a travel visa status.
+Keeping these documents organized and simple to get to streamlines the immigration process.

 Essential Documents for Entry

-• Valid Passport: Valid for at least six months beyond your departure date.
+• Valid Passport: Valid for a minimum of six months beyond your departure date.

 • Confirmed Return or Onward Ticket: Proof of departure from Japan.